Written By Michelle Chun, Malaysia

 Finally, I pray you will find rest in the blessed assurance that your future is in the good, steady hands of the Ultimate Planner.

-Editor’s Note: This article is part of a series on Seeking God in Decision-Making.
-Read the other articles in the series, “When You’re Skeptical of God’s Plan” here, and “When You Don’t Hear From God” here.
+Editor’s Note: This article is part of our series on Seeking God in Decision-Making.